hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 22. ### What's difference between two method of acessing?

-The main difference between the two syntaxes is that the . operator requires an Identifier compatible property name after it, whereas the [".."] syntax can take basically any UTF-8/unicode compatible string as the name for the property.
-To reference a property of the name "Super-Fun!", for instance, you would have to use the ["Super-Fun!"] access syntax, as Super-Fun! is not a valid Identifier property name.
+The main difference between the two syntaxes is that the `.` operator requires an Identifier compatible property name after it, whereas the `[".."]` syntax can take basically any `UTF-8/unicode` compatible string as the name for the property.
+To reference a property of the name "Super-Fun!", for instance, you would have to use the `["Super-Fun!"]` access syntax, as Super-Fun! is not a valid Identifier property name.

 23. ### In object, property names are always in whih type?
 If you use another type what will happen?

 In objects, property names are always strings.
-If you use any other value besides a string (primitive) as the property, it will first be converted to a string.
+If you use any other value besides a string (primitive) as the property, it will first be converted to a `string`.
 This even includes numbers, which are commonly used as array indexes, so be careful not to confuse the use of numbers between objects and arrays.

 24. ### Explain